Generic Name: metformin and saxagliptin (met FOR min and SAX a GLIP tin)

 You should not use Kombiglyze XR if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet) or saxagliptin (Onglyza), if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Kombiglyze XR.
 Be sure your caregivers know ahead of time that you are using this medication.

-To make sure you can safely take Kombiglyze XR, tell your doctor if you have any of these other conditions.
+To make sure Kombiglyze XR is safe for you, tell your doctor if you have:

 Certain oral diabetes medications may increase your risk of serious heart problems.
 However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with Kombiglyze XR.
+Talk to your doctor about the risks and benefits of taking Kombiglyze XR.